keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

 It is important to use the related terminology correctly:

-* A "Resource Definition (RD)" is the definition (or syntax) of a resource that is part of the Kubernetes core
+* A "Resource Definition (RD)" is the definition (or syntax) of a resource that is part of the official Kubernetes API

 * A "Custom Resource Definition (CRD)" is the definition (or syntax) of a resource that Keptn (or some other product)